 ULSD is also more susceptible to the manifestation of Diesel “bug” , a form of microbial growth that can quickly overrun fuel , fuel systems and storage tanks.

 The effect of this growth is shown initially with blocked fuel filters in evidence but in a worst case , engine stoppage and component damage.

-So , this is why we propose to boat operators to consider the dosing of their storage tanks with both CLEARWINNER products as they , combined , provide powerful antidotes to the prevention (and cure) of Diesel “bug” manifestation - and also crucially to the maintenance and the stabilising of Diesel fuel , over long periods of time.
+So , this is why we propose to boat operators to consider the dosing of their storage tanks with both CLEARWINNER products, as part of the boat's end of season Winterisation regime .
+This combination provides powerful antidotes to the prevention of contamination - and crucially to the maintenance and stabilising of Diesel fuel , over long periods of time.